AkashPatel01p/Curve-Program/README.md

 Consider summing the areas of the rectangles into a formula.
 This formula can be shown to be equivalent to the other one by factoring, which verifies it.

+Algebriac Manuiplatulation

+The above formula is then algebrically manuipulated so that we obtain the formula shown in the comments.

 Refrence Source C
 ---------------------------------------------------------------------------------------------------------------------------------------